-• do not perform test on subjects you suspect may be sick or infectious

-• use an instrument and/or mouthpiece with a one-way check valve in it to reduce the possibility of the subject sucking infectious material out of the instrument.

-• using a barrier filtered mouthpiece to trap germs before they reach the instrument (See TestSafe[TM] Mouthpiece.)
+- do not perform test on subjects you suspect may be sick or infectious - for instruments where the breath sample is blown into the instrument's manifold, make sure that the instrument has a check valve in it or use a mouthpiece with a check valve in it, to reduce the possibility of sucking infectious material out of the instrument.
+Use a new mouthpiece on each subject. - Using a barrier filtered mouthpiece to trap germs before they reach the instrument.
+(See TestSafeTM Mouthpiece.) - for instruments where the breath sample path is the mouthpiece and the exit port of the mouthpiece is open to the environment, use a new mouthpiece on each subject tested.